-This approach has some huge upsides… It allows us to think bigger, achieve financial freedom faster, and on our own terms.
+It allows us to think bigger, achieve financial freedom faster, and on our own terms.

 However it does require more research, which takes time and effort.
 The maths is simple enough, but it’s that last part that requires more work… What can we offer clients that’s worth it?
 Because unless you can truly provide value to them, it’s just not going to be successful.